ashguerra/CodePath-PhotoScavengerHunt/README.md

 ## Notes

-Project was challenging to create from scratch.
+Project was somewhat challenging to create from scratch.

 ## License